dangerfarms/newcomers-guide/section-5/README.md

 ```

 As said previously, creating many small, specific tests is a great way to focus effort and produce tests that are effective.
 Test Driven Development also helps by thinking about one test at a time.

-### Other Help

-This part is for Winter Circle advice.
-The above will eventually be moved to our book.

-Unless for a good reason, all TestCases using DRF views should subclass **wintercircle.common.tests.WinterCircleAPITestCase**.

-This provides some utility methods and fields to make tests easier to write, and more importantly **easier to read** and as said above this should always be at the front of your thoughts when writing tests.

-Please inspect the code and see what utility methods are available to you.
-Even better would be to add your own if you feel they can help with "story tests" and DRY.

-Thanks for reading, happy testing!

-### Python

-* Tests should start with test_